My CLAUDE.md file was 300+ lines of verbose documentation that Claude Code routinely ignored. Sound familiar?

 ### Common Commands

-- `qplan` = analyze codebase consistency before implementing
+- `qplan` = analyse codebase consistency before implementing

 - `qcode` = implement with tests and formatting